Why the DSA’s own data proves that network marketing is a dying industry

 Why we don’t trust the DSA

 Interestingly this correlates with the slide in fortunes we’ve seen with individual companies, and desperate uplines, who are resorting to ever more drastic tactics and lies – like these dark secrets of Forever Living managers.
+Not that it is helping them: you can read about the dramatic downfall of Forever Living’s top UK managers here.

 It also doesn’t reflect well on the current leadership of the DSA.
 Personally we don’t trust the DSA, and in particular their current Director General, who we believe we have caught misrepresenting the industry on live radio, and, in our opinion, telling lies.